ascii5833/Potato-Disease-Classification/README.md

 # Tomato-Disease-Classification
-Classification of blight diseases in tomato leaves using machine learning techniques
+Classification of blight diseases in potato leaves using machine learning techniques